irrealis/r-datascience-samples-and-guidelines/03-getting-and-cleaning-data/01-components-of-tidy-data/README.md

 What criteria must raw data meet?
 - You ran no software on the raw data.
-- You did not manipulate any of the raw data.
+- Nothing was changed.
-- You did not remove any of the raw data.
+- Nothing was removed.
-- You did not add anything to the raw data (in particular, no summary).
+- Nothing was added.
+In particular, no summary.

 What criteria must tidy data meet?
 - Each variable has descriptive name and forms a column.